Document Guide

 What are the most common document rejection reasons?

-Wrong apostille authority (using state instead of federal for FBI checks), documents past validity period (background checks older than 6 months), inconsistent information across documents (name variations), and non-original documents (photocopies vs. certified copies).
+Wrong apostille or legalisation authority, documents past validity period (background checks older than 6 months), inconsistent information across documents (name variations), and non-original documents.

 How do I ensure my documents meet integrity standards?

-Use original or certified copies from issuing authorities, obtain apostilles from the correct authority for your specific document type, ensure consistent information across all documents, and verify all documents are fully legible with clear seals and signatures.
+Use original documents where required, obtain apostilles or consular legalisation from the correct authority for your specific document type, ensure consistent information across all documents, and verify all documents are fully legible with clear seals and signatures.

 What are the translation requirements?